How To Introduce Yourself To Coworkers (With 8 Tips)

 Example: “Nice to meet you, Denise.
 Will we be working together in the future?”

 7. Get the company’s organizational chart

 Obtaining a copy of your new company’s organizational chart can help you determine which coworkers you should get to know first.
-Many companies have welcome literature that includes an organizational or seating chart.
-If you did not receive one, you can ask the human resources department for a copy.
+Many companies have welcome literature with that information.
+If you don't receive one, ask the human resources department for a copy.

-By looking at the organization or seating chart, you can easily identify your coworkers and find out where each team or department is located in the office.
+By looking at the organizational chart, you can easily identify your coworkers and find out where each team or department is located in the office.
 This chart is especially useful for making introductions in a large company.
-Find out which colleagues you will be interacting with, and approach them to introduce yourself.
+Find out which colleagues you will be interacting with and approach them to introduce yourself.

 Example: “Hi, are you Nazeer?
 I am Randy from the creative department, and we may be collaborating on some projects in the future.”

 Sending follow-up emails to the colleagues you've met is a great way to strengthen your relationships with them.
 It is especially important to send these emails to people you will be working with closely.

 Your emails should be brief and concise.
 Thank the recipient for providing you with information about the company and offer to help them whenever they need assistance.

 Example: “Hi Roberto, I am delighted to have made your acquaintance on my first day in the office.
 I want to thank you for the helpful information you provided.
 If I can be of assistance in any way, please let me know.
 Regards, Jean Arnault”